Blair Moody: Personal life and death

 Blair Moody's father Arthur Blair Moody was the son of Mary Blair Moody.

 Moody married his first wife Mary Ann in 1930 and they had a son, Blair Jr. They were divorced in 1940 and Blair Sr. married his second wife, Ruth, in 1941; the marriage lasted until his death in 1954.
 Blair and Ruth Moody had two sons, Christopher and Robin.

 From 1946 until 1954, Blair Moody is reported to have had an affair with Helen Knowland, the wife of his friend Republican Senator William Knowland.
 William Knowland is said to have later begun an affair with Ruth Moody.

 Moody died age 52 on July 20, 1954, in Ann Arbor, Michigan, while campaigning for the Democratic nomination for the other U.S. Senate seat from Michigan, of a heart attack following complications of viral pneumonia.

 Blair Moody Jr. was a Wayne County Circuit Court Judge, and a Justice of the Michigan Supreme Court.
 Christopher S. Moody was founder and President of Moody & Associates, Inc., a nationwide insurance firm.
-Robert O. (Robin) Moody is the founder and President of Daedalus Books, the oldest independent bargain book wholesaler in America, established in 1980.
+Robert O. (Robin) Moody is the founder and President of Daedalus Books, established in 1980, the oldest independent bargain book wholesaler in America until its closure in 2024.